-Notes: Banner Elk has grown by 55% within the last 10 years and has some racial diversity.
-This is a rural area - the nearest interstate is 25 miles away.
+Notes: This is a rural area - the nearest interstate is 25 miles away.
 Winter tourism helps keep the feeling of isolation at bay when the snow begins to fall.
 Banner Elk has grown 12% within the last 10 years.
 Home prices have remained steady since last year.

 Recommended as a Retirement Spot?
 Yes

 "Esse quam videri" is the motto of North Carolina, also known as the Tar Heel State.
 It was the 12th state to be admitted to the Union, joining the other states on November 21, 1789.
 North Carolina was also one of the Thirteen Colonies and was originally named the Province of Carolina.
 It was the second to the last state to declare its secession from the Union during the Civil War.